source-hub-org/hirebot-ai-api/README.md

 - Required fields: `candidate_id`
 - Contains arrays of answers to questions, essay responses, and review information
 - Each answer includes the question ID, selected option, and skip status

+### Instrument Model

+The instrument model defines the structure for storing assessment instruments:

+- Required fields: `questionId`, `questionText`, `type`, `tags`
+- Supports multiple instrument types: `scale`, `multiple-choice`, `open-ended`, `boolean`
+- Options are required for scale and multiple-choice types
+- Each instrument is associated with one or more instrument tags

+### Instrument Tag Model

+The instrument tag model defines categories for assessment instruments:

+- Required fields: `name`, `description`
+- Used to organize and filter instruments by category (e.g., personality, technical skills)

 ## Testing